rsyslog/rsyslog/source/configuration/modules/imudp.rst

 the queue in question.

-Note, however, that queue worker threads and imudp input worker threads compete for system ressources.
+Note, however, that queue worker threads and imudp input worker threads compete for system resources.
 As such the combined overall value should not overload the system.
 There is no strict rule to follow when sizing overall worker numbers: for queue workers it strongly depends on how compute-intense the workload is.
 For example, omfile actions need